Spells of Manifestation, Persistence, and Disappearance

 Possession and Control

 Of course, all of this can be hotly contested, especially by people who are afraid of other people’s minds.
 But think about it: you actually own nothing materially, as can be demonstrated by how all things physical seem to always be doing their own thing, including your body.
-Your body, even if it never acquires some injury or illness, gets older and older, becomes feebler, and then… it belongs to the worms or the flames (or the embalmer, depending).
-Take your house as another instance; it is forever falling apart and needs nearly constant attention.
-After 100 years, one has replaced so many bits and pieces of it that it begs the question if it’s even the same house or not.
-This is observed by wits who remind us that for all our efforts, nothing goes with us when we die, despite what inspiration we may get from the burial chambers of pharaohs and emperors.
+Even if your body never sustains an injury or illness, it ages and becomes weaker over time, eventually succumbing to either the worms or the flames (or the embalmer, depending on the situation).
+Consider your house as an example; it perpetually deteriorates and requires near-constant maintenance.
+After a hundred years, so many parts have been replaced that it’s unclear if it’s the same house.

 Your body and your estate both appear to be your property, in a practical sense, but there are so many different forces acting on them, many of which are completely mysterious, that you can’t really own them as such (ouch!).